kapicorp/tesoro/README.md

 [Kapitan](https://kapitan.dev) Secrets Webhook for Kubernetes

-Tesoro allows you to seamleslsly apply Kapitan [secrets refs](https://kapitan.dev/secrets/) in compiled Kubernetes manifests.
+Tesoro allows you to seamleslsly apply Kapitan [secret refs](https://kapitan.dev/secrets/) in compiled Kubernetes manifests.
 As it runs in the cluster, it will be able to reveal embedded kapitan secret refs in manifests when applied.

 ## Example